petaSk98/Brackify-Feedback/README.md

 ### Ranking

-A leaderboard of all entries sorted by how far they advanced and total votes received.
+A leaderboard of all entries ranked by how far they advanced in the bracket.
+Entries eliminated in the same round are sorted by total votes received.
 Tap any entry to see its full tournament journey.

 ### Winner screen